 What is a deposition?
 If you’ve been injured in Michigan, whether by auto accident, slip, and fall, construction accident, you probably have retained an attorney, and filed a lawsuit, and have sued the person that has caused your injury.
-Well, at some point in time, during the lawsuit, the defense, or the person that you sued is going to take you deposition, and I’m going to tell you how to survive this deposition.
+Well, at some point in time, during the lawsuit, the defense is going to take your deposition, and I’m going to tell you how to survive this deposition.
 There are a couple rules to remember.
 First rule is to remember that they are your enemy, they are not your friend.
 It’s very easy to engage in conversation.
 They’ll be nice, they’ll be friendly, they’re going to want you to talk a lot and give up a lot of information.
 But the first rule, other than knowing that they’re really your enemy, is to answer the question that they ask and stop talking.
-If they ask you your name, you just say your name and stop talking, they ask your address, you say your address and you stop talking.
+If they ask you your name, you just say your name and stop talking.
+If they ask your address, you say your address and you stop talking.
 I’ll give you an example.

 Your credibility is very important in a lawsuit and you don’t want to lose that.
 And obviously, tell the truth, especially about your prior injuries.
 The attorney’s going to be asking you questions about prior injuries.
 Let’s say you injure your back in an auto accident but you say, oh, he doesn’t need to know about that prior back injury.
 But you need to mention it, because he will find out about it when he gets your medical records.
 And if you don’t disclose it, again, you’ll look like a liar.
 So always tell the truth, and don’t volunteer information.
 Answer only the questions that they ask, and you’ll do fine.